Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people and the world around them.

 Kanner described autism as “a neurodiverse condition that affects the way a person relates to the world” and the definition has not changed too drastically since then.

 Almost 80 years later, theories on autism and the development of the medical and social model, continue to change.
-Likewise, attitudes and language around people with autism continues to progress too.
+Likewise, attitudes and language around autistic people continue to progress too.

-Thankfully, there are now more individuals with autism who speak out about their experiences in a world that is inherently neurodiverse yet not always geared up to include and support those with autism.
+Thankfully, today there are many autistic people speaking out about their experiences in a world that is inherently neurodiverse, yet not always geared up to include and support those affected by autism.

 These days autism is often viewed as a difference rather than a disability.
 Dr Wen Lawson even described it as a ‘differbility’.

-The last two decades have seen a leaning towards recognising the strengths that people with autism have, alongside offering the right support where it is needed.
+The last two decades have seen a leaning towards recognising the strengths that autistic people have, alongside offering the right support where it is needed.

 The strengths will differ with the individual, but might include: